lorinkoz/django-pgschemas/README.rst

 |

-This app uses PostgreSQL schemas to support data multi-tenancy in a single Django project.
+This app uses Postgres schemas to support data multi-tenancy in a single Django project.
 It is a fork of `django-tenants`_ with some conceptual changes:

 - There are static tenants and dynamic tenants.
 Static tenants can have their